bacterial-genomics/wf-ani/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-# wf-ani pull request
+# gregorysprenger/wf-ani pull request

-Many thanks for contributing to wf-ani workflow!
+Many thanks for contributing to gregorysprenger/wf-ani workflow!

 Please fill in the appropriate checklist below (delete whatever is not relevant).
 These are the most common things requested on pull requests (PRs).